donghua100/verifytools/README.md

-#  CSMC: Distributed Verified Tool Based On Model Checking
+#  DHMC: Distributed Verified Tool Based On Model Checking
-CSMC is a tool working with Client/Server architecture for Hardware Model Checking.Once environment configuration has been done on server,one can use it's service to check hardwave design conveniently.
+DHMC is a tool working with Client/Server architecture for Hardware Model Checking.Once environment configuration has been done on server,one can use it's service to check hardwave design conveniently.
 # How  to Build it
 ## We recommend use our tool with docker.
 Follw the [tutorial](https://docs.docker.com/desktop/install/windows-install/) install on Windows.
 If you use linux , follow this [tutorial](https://docs.docker.com/desktop/install/linux-install/).